 The field of Ecophysiology looks at plant, soil, or ecosystem physiological responses, like photosynthesis and water use, to climate, soil conditions, and other factors.
-Ecohydrology looks at how ecosystems use water from day-to-day, over a season, and over the years, and how this water use impacts soils, climate, and streams.
+Ecohydrology looks at how ecosystems use water from day-to-day, over a season, and over the years, and how this water use impacts soils, weather, and streams.

 Specific things we research include how plants use, store, and move water to the atmosphere.
 This water use impacts many things that are external to the plant, like drying the soil and wetting the atmosphere (contributing to creating clouds and rain).
 Measuring water use informs us about how the plant is responding to a variety of weather conditions, including very dry and very wet periods.
 Are they tolerating it, thriving in it, or shutting down?
 How do different species and plant types (shrubs, deciduous trees, evergreen trees) respond?